dwyl/phase-three/braga/README.md

 `Braga House` is a **hub** for creative technology learning, healthy and sustainable living.

+Our mission is to give people a comfortable yet cost-effective place to live while they are learning the skills to work in (_or start_) the top technology companies.

+### Why _Braga_?

-While Braga is not (_yet_) on the "Digital Map" the way Lisbon or Porto are, there are _several_ factors that make it a good candidate for development:
+While Braga is not (_yet_) on the "Digital Map" the way Lisbon or Porto are, there are _several_ factors that make it a good candidate for investment/development:

 + General availability of ***high-speed internet***
 + Considerably ***cheaper living costs*** and **_far_ less crowded** than bigger European cities; fewer tourists means great food is still cheap!
++ Technology-focussed University based in the city.
 + All major supermarkets, clothing stores and facilities are available
 + Good (_modern_) hospital and other medical facilities e.g: dentists and eye specialists (_we recently updated our glasses